-We’ve had the August Gloop hot chocolate, but soon another creation inspired by a Roald Dahl novel is set to arrive in the city.
-Bringing their infamous (and absolutely huge) Bruce (now known as Bertha) chocolate cakes with them, Northern bakery Get Baked is opening up a location in Manchester, meaning Mancs can get a taste of the mountainous cake that’s taken a little inspiration from Matilda.
+We’ve had the August Gloop hot chocolate, but soon another chocolatey creation is set to arrive in the city.
+Bringing their infamous and absolutely huge Bertha chocolate cakes (reminiscent of the one Bruce Bogtrotter ate) with them, Northern bakery Get Baked has opened up a location in Manchester, meaning Mancs can get a taste of the mountainous cake.
 “You can do it, Manchester!”

-A location has been revealed which is the former home of Live Well in Stevenson Square in the Northern Quarter.
-The opening date has been pushed back to February or spring next year to accommodate a huge new development – Get Baked will also take over the space next door, making one huge megastore!
+The location is at the former home of Live Well in Stevenson Square in the Northern Quarter.
+The bakery is open from March 14 and has taken over the space next door, making one huge megastore!

 The Bertha cake has become a hit nationwide due to its monstrous size and delicious chocolatey decadence.
 It consists of 24 layers of dark chocolate sponge and dark chocolate ganache and even one slice of the whopping cake is not for the faint-hearted let alone the whole entire cake.
 But unlike in Matilda, you should be able to sit at home and eat the cake in peace as opposed to having an audience like Bruce Bogtrotter.